linode/apl-docs/docs/for-devs/get-started/lab-8.md

 ---
-slug: part-6
+slug: lab-8
 title: Configuring network policies
-sidebar_label: Part 6
+sidebar_label: Lab 8
 ---

 In some cases you want to explicitly allow access to your application.
 This can be done by creating network policies.
 Otomi supports 2 types of network policies: